mvvvv/StereoKit-rust/README.md

 * If you don't clone the template project in the same directory than the StereoKit-rust project, you'll have to modify the path of the Stereokit-rust dependency.

-## Build the project's demo for Windows_x64 using GNU from Linux (and Windows and probably Mac)
+## (Work with some stereokit's hacks) Build the project's demo for Windows_x64 using GNU from Linux (and Windows and probably Mac)
 * Install mingw64-w64 (MSYS2 on windows)
 * Add the rust target gnu for windows:`rustup target add x86_64-pc-windows-gnu`
 * Temporary, we need wine to compile the shaders